milan-patartics/HLEA-PHP/Readme.md

 but it stores all possible - unsigned - 16 bit integer values in a different random order.

 ### Algorithm
-The HLEA algorithm uses six steps to process the data - both for encrypting and decrypting.
+The HLEA uses six steps to process the data - both for encrypting and decrypting.

 #### Encryption Process
-Because the HLEA algorithm processes byte pairs, if the input data has odd number of bytes, a new - cryptographically secure pseudo-random - byte is appended to the end of the original data before applying the encryption.
+Because the HLEA processes byte pairs, if the input data has odd number of bytes, a new - cryptographically secure pseudo-random - byte is appended to the end of the original data before applying the encryption.
 When this happens, the algorithm returns a flag about this.
 This flag is used in the decryption process to drop that last random byte after decrypting the data.